masharipovumw/ui-site-/README.md

 - CSS3 / SCSS
 - JavaScript

-## Installation
+## 🔧 Installation

-To get a local copy up and running follow these simple steps:
+To get a local copy up and running, follow these simple steps:

 1. Clone the repository:
    ```bash